-If you’re out and about and looking for a snack to tide you over until dinner time, give sundae a try.
-A favorite Korean street food, Sundae is a type of sausage that Korea picked up from Mongolian influences.
-Pig lungs and liver are often served on the side of this dish, which are salty in taste and are much more delicious than they sound.
-Korea is full of adventurous street dishes – get started on your street food journey with some steaming hot sundae!
+Cooked pig lungs and liver are often served on the side of this dish as additional accoutrements, which are salty in taste and are much more delicious than they sound.
+Korea is full of street dishes for the more adventurous diners out there – get started on your street food journey with some steaming hot sundae!

 Korean Food #19: Hangover Stew (해장국)

 The Korean drinking scene is no joke and not for the faint of heart – with a ton of interesting Korean alcohols like soju available at most bars, restaurants, and grocery stores, it should be no surprise that a dish called affectionately ‘hangover stew’ is a staple throughout Korea.
 This stew is made with congealed chunks of ox blood, and something about the sodium content helps immensely with waking your brain up when you’ve done some damage the night before.